The Allocations Context Menu

 Split an Allocation by Period

 When creating an allocation, you can specify whether you want to allocate hours per day, per week, or per month.
-Based on that selection, you can split a single allocation that spans an extended period into multiple allocation records that span various periods: Allocate by Month If your allocation was created for a number of hours per month, you can split the allocation into multiples by:- Month
+Based on that selection, you can split a single allocation that spans an extended period into multiple allocation records.
+An allocation can only be split by its own period:- An allocation created for a number of hours per month can be split by Month.

 Remove Overlapping Allocations